nthies8253/UMBCSpring2026_Mini-Hackathon_Project-FoodBudget-/README.md

 [![Gemini](https://img.shields.io/badge/AI-Gemini%202.5%20Flash-orange.svg)](https://ai.google.dev/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**MealPrep AI** is a biometric financial engineering tool designed to combat food insecurity.
+**E-Meal.ai** is a biometric financial engineering tool designed to combat food insecurity.
 It transforms a simple Google Form submission into a rigorous, math-validated "Survival Grocery Plan" that is emailed directly to the user as a professionally formatted Google Doc.

 ---

 ## ⚠️ The Problem: The Student Budget Gap
 The average college student spends roughly **$11–$15 per meal** when eating out.
 Over a 14-day period, that totals approximately **$462**.

-**MealPrep AI reduces that 14-day cost to ~$17.** This represents a **96.3% reduction in food expenditure**, effectively reclaiming hundreds of dollars for tuition, rent, and emergency savings.
+**E-Meal.ai reduces that 14-day cost to ~$17.** This represents a **96.3% reduction in food expenditure**, effectively reclaiming hundreds of dollars for tuition, rent, and emergency savings.
 For many, the choice between buying a textbook and eating a healthy meal is a daily reality; this tool eliminates that trade-off through algorithmic shopping.

 ---

 ## 🚀 The Mission
-MealPrep AI solves the "Analysis Paralysis" of grocery shopping on a shoestring budget by:
+E-Meal.ai solves the "Analysis Paralysis" of grocery shopping on a shoestring budget by:
 1.  **Calculating TDEE:** Using the Mifflin-St Jeor equation to find the user's exact caloric needs based on height, weight, age, and gender.
 2.  **Live Market Grounding:** Using AI-powered web search to find real-time prices at local stores (Aldi, Walmart, Giant, Lidl) in the user's specific Maryland county.
 3.  **Financial Amortization:** Breaking down a total budget (e.g., $20) into a "Daily Burn Rate" to ensure the user never runs out of food before their next paycheck.